Pin-up model: Hair and makeup style

-In the 1950s, the overall look was the red lip was often matched with rosy cheeks.
+In the 1950s, the overall look consisted of the red lip and was often paired with rosy cheeks.
 Eyeliner became bold and began to be more commonly used to make the eye appear larger.
 Natural eyebrows were embraced, as opposed to the thin brows of the 1920s and '30s.
 In the 1940s, brows were shaped and clean but filled in with a pencil to appear fuller.

 Lipstick "turned into a symbol of resilient femininity in the face of danger" and was seen as a way to boost morale during the war.
 The shape of the lip was also iconic of the 1940s.
 The lips were painted on to look plumper; a broad outline of the lip was added for roundness.
 This fuller look is known as the "Hunter's Bow", invented by Max Factor.

 The pin curl is a staple of the pin-up style, as "women utilized pin curls for their main hair curling technique".
 Originating in the 1920s from the "water-waving technique", the hair style of the 1940s consisted of a fuller, gentle curl.
 The drying technique consists of curling a damp piece of hair, from the end to the root and pin in place.
 Once the curl is dry, it is brushed through to create the desired soft curl, with a voluminous silhouette.

 Victory rolls are also a distinctive hairstyle of the pin-up.
 The Victory roll is curled inward and swept off the face and pinned into place on the top of the head.
 Soft curls, achieved through the pin curl technique, finish the look of pin-up.

 As a makeup style, the classic pin-up underwent a revival in modern fashion.
-The red lip and winged eyeliner made a re-emergence in 2010, with singer Katy Perry being the most accessible example of modern pin-up makeup.
+The red lip and winged eyeliner made a re-emergence in 2010.